You-App/MMD-Render-WebGL-Three.js/README.md

 # MMD-Render-WebGL-Three.js
 [beta] Render/ open .pmx | zip file use ThreeJs + JSZip.
 - (I code for fun)
+- This page maybe hard to use I will add "how to use" later
 - To open pmx in zip: file -> Open zip (to model) or (to map) -> select file (use window.showOpenFilePicker | input file)
 - First is model file, second is camera file, third is dance file, fourth is background file
 - Click to file name and click "<" to select it (or double click to fast select), after select click "load all" and wait
 - Defect: using it on mobile is quite difficult (fix later)
 - +Some model error or not displayed properly, colors are pale
+- Image:
 ![Demo-1](https://github.com/anhhao00777/MMD-Render-WebGL-Three.js/assets/106489200/219db686-7c24-42db-b2ab-e126bad625bc)
 7680x2160 image
 ![MMD renderer - 1716542995436](https://github.com/anhhao00777/MMD-Render-WebGL-Three.js/assets/106489200/3139f90a-71ad-4ab0-b086-acc05507623f)